 Paso Picacho Campground

-Located centrally in Cuyamaca Rancho State Park, Paso Picacho is well situated for exploring the park’s many hiking, biking and equestrian trails.
+Located centrally in Cuyamaca Rancho State Park, Paso Picacho is well-situated for exploring the park’s many hiking, biking, and equestrian trails.
 The trailhead for the most popular trail in the park, Stonewall Peak Trail, begins just across Highway 79 from the campground.
+You can also hike to Cuyamaca Peak from two trailheads in the campground

 The campground is open year-round and offers 85 campsites, one large group site, and 4 cabins.
 Up to eight people can camp at the standard sites and in the cabins, though additional tents can be used at the cabin sites.
 The size and tent capacity of each site varies.
 RVs up to 24 feet in length may use Paso Picacho.
 Check the reservation website for specifics on each site.